xiaoylu/leetcode_category/Javascript/Readme.md

 };
 function createObject (p) {
     var F = function () {};    // Create a new and empty function
-    F.prototype = p;           // The function has a prototype property return new F();            // new instantiate this object }
+    F.prototype = p;           // The function has a prototype property (Yes, one can play with the prototype before actually `new function`) return new F();            // new instantiate this object }
 var savings = createObject(account);